ujjwalkumar1212/Project-Charter-Group-D/index.md

 As a professor, I have to grant access of students details and codewords.
 As a professor, I have to upload student details and codewords as necessary.

-Sravya Kancharla - As a user I want to make an app which can be more specific so that we have competency levels with others.

-Vyshnavi Yalamareddy - As a user I want to come up with ways to communicate our ideas so that I can eliminate misunderstandings between client and development team.

-Srimai Reddy Yanala - As a user I want to visualize the screen-to-screen interaction admin and user, so that our idea will be visible and clear in user interface form.

-Anurag Kumar - As a user I want to collect data and get a good relationships among people, objects, places, concepts or events within that system as I want to be used in computing in regard to the organization.

-Ujjawal Kumar - As a user I would be taking care of designing the database and designing ER diagrams, creating database, performing CURD operations, connecting the applications with the database, etc.

 ## Team Organization